 If you are after the traditional pub-going experience, then The King Charles II is a great representative of Worcester’s best.
 In a traditional setting of old, dark wood, leather, and wooden chairs, with only the best pub grub on the menu, you can expect a laid-back, authentic day or evening out.

 This is one of the best-loved of Worcestershire pubs that allow dogs, meaning if you are exploring the county with your pets soon, you should absolutely head in to sample the bar and the food menu.
-Why not find yourself one of the best dog friendly cottages in Worcestershire nearby?
+Why not find yourself one of the pet friendly cottages in Worcestershire nearby?

 The Manor Arms